Leti leti

-Some Javanese people and a European on a leti leti, before 1917.
+Several Javanese people and a European on a leti leti, before 1917.

 Leti leti is a type of traditional transport vessel from East Madura, Indonesia, especially from the administrative district of Sumenep.
 The leti leti is a recent development, the hull form and sail were developed in the 19th century.
 In 1979, sailing leti leti numbered about 1,000, but the number reduced over the next decades as more modern, motorized vessel appeared.

 Etymology

 Sekar Aman, a leti leti used for sailing to Australian shores to collect trepang (sea slug), turtle shell and trade with Indigenous Australians.

 Leti leti is also known with other names and pronunciation, like leti-leti, letelete, lete lete, letek-letek, leteh-leteh, parao lete', and golekan lete.
 The origin of the name is unknown.
 In early 20th century the type was referred to in different publications as tekletek.
 This is however the same name, with the first syllable dropped: [le]tek-letek, as in [a]lisalis.
 It may also possible that the name comes from the sail it used the Madurese lete sail, which was developed in the 19th century.
 In fact, the "lete" from lete sail is a local pronunciation of lateen sail.